-You must have noticed while formatting an internal drive, external drive or removable drive, Windows gives you the choice of using one of these three different file systems: NTFS, FAT32, and exFAT.
+You must have noticed while formatting an internal drive, external drive, or removable drive, Windows gives you the choice of using one of these three different file systems: NTFS, FAT32, and exFAT.

 Do you know the meaning of these 3 file systems and why are they important?
-It is awkward that Most of the computer users don’t care much about the meaning of available options and features.
+It is awkward that Most computer users don’t care much about the meaning of available options and features.
 They just use them to see if those features work.
 It’s not their fault actually windows do not provide explanations of many features and options to a general user.
 In such cases, you should try using google and if the internet is not available, ask a techy guy.

 I try to discuss such Windows terms in my articles.
 In addition, today I am going to share the meaning of NTFS, FAT32, and exFAT file systems.
 First of all, let’s understand what is a file system.